Roswell Winans: World War II

 Following the Japanese attack on Pearl Harbor and the United States entry into World War II, Winans was still serving as Chief of staff, Marine Corps Base San Diego under Brigadier general William H. Rupertus and was co-responsible the training of new recruits due to critical need of troops for combat units.
 He served in this capacity consecutively under generals James L. Underhill, and William C. James, before assumed temporary command of the base in February 1944.

 He was relieved by Brigadier general Matthew H. Kingman in April that year and served in San Diego Base until December, when he was transferred to the Hawthorne Naval Ammunition Depot, Nevada as Commanding officer of Marine Barracks there.
 Winans was responsible for the guarding of the Depot until the end of April 1946, when he was relieved of duty awaiting retirement.
 Winans retired on August 1, 1946, and was advanced to the rank of brigadier general on the retired list for having been specially commended in combat.

 Death

-General Roswell Winans died on April 7, 1968, at the San Diego Naval Hospital, San Diego, California.
+General Roswell Winans died on April 7, 1968, at the San Diego Naval Hospital in San Diego, California.
 He was buried at Cypress View Mausoleum and Crematory in San Diego.